Chapter 5: The Complete Musical Instruments of the MOTIF Series - Yamaha USA

 MOTIF XS8

 Of course, many of the other synthesizers available at the time had pattern sequencers with support for chord changes, but what made the MOTIF XS special was a more realistic-sounding approach that also allowed the phrases themselves to be changed based on velocity data from the keyboard.
-For example, the drum pattern's arpeggiator could be set to produce a crash cymbal and kick variation in response to the playing of a note above a certain velocity (or strength).
+For example, the drum pattern's arpeggiator could be set to produce a crash cymbal and kick drum in response to the playing of a note above a certain velocity (or strength).
 This made it possible to easily produce accent cymbals or syncopated 8th- or 16th-note rhythms during actual performances.
-Rather than switching to "pattern" or another similar term, Yamaha has stuck firmly with "arpeggiator" to describe this ability to freely control phrases in line with the player's wishes, and it has become synonymous with the MOTIF Series.
+Rather than switching to "pattern" or another similar term, Yamaha stuck firmly with "arpeggiator" to describe this ability to freely control phrases in line with the player's wishes, and it has become synonymous with the MOTIF Series.

 Further Enhancement of Core Functionality in the MOTIF XF